Hupotronic/ExLinks/API-spec.md

 While the gallery metadata is largely self-explanatory, there are some details you should be aware of.

-- **`token`** - Tokens change every now and then.
-I don't know the exact timeframe, but it's good to know that you can't rely on them infinitely.
 - **`archiver_key`** - Archiver keys change every hour, but an individual key is good for up to 24 hours.
 - **`category`** - Category names differ slightly from the ones used on the actual site.
 Here's the full list of how they are called in the API:
   * Doujinshi